heigvd-software-engineering/swissimage-vision/docs/infrastructure.md

 1. The developer pushes code into an active pull request.
 2. The GitHub Action workflow is triggered.
-3. The self-hosted GitHub runner creates a Kubernetes job with CML
+3. The self-hosted GitHub runner creates another self-hosted runner with GPU and runs the `train-and-report` step.
-4. The job:
+4. `train-and-report`:
    1. Runs the DVC pipeline and reports the results back to the pull request
    2. Pushes the results to the DVC remote storage
    3. Pushes the updated DVC lock file to the repository